 Poor John McCain, fumbling around at the Comey hearings, confused, not making sense.
 We can sympathize.
 We are about the same age (John was born in August, 1936, so he is technically still 80, technically a year younger than me), and we have been there ourselves—many times— just not on nationwide TV.
 We still have good judgement and can make sound decisions, but thinking on our feet is no longer our strong point.
 That’s why I now put my thoughts in writing, in a blog.

 Speaking extemporaneously is always dangerous for we octogenarians.
 We lose our train of thought midway in a conversation and realize we are not making sense even to ourselves.
 But we babble on, hoping no one will notice.
 I find it best to just shut up.
 Our attempts to cover up our confusion are obvious to everyone and makes the situation worse.
-Just say “I’m 80, didn’t you know?” and stop.
+Just say “I’m 80, as you can tell,” and stop.
 Everyone will understand.
 We graciously call it a “senior moment.”

 Some people cannot walk and chew gum at the same time.
 We cannot talk and think at the same time.
 We can still be good at each, just not simultaneously.
 Enjoy this blog; you would be disappointed with my conversations.